-When police want to question a suspect, by law they should read a Miranda warning.
+When the police want to question a suspect, by law they should read a Miranda warning.
 Often, individuals refer to this as being read their “rights.”

 A Miranda warning in Florida should include the following: